Center for Cities + Schools logo

 Equitable School Facilities

-Today’s challenges require our public school facility infrastructure to meet new demands:
+Today’s challenges require our public school facilities to meet new demands:

 Ensuring education quality and equity; overturning community and racial injustice; expanding early education; and being a focal point of local infrastructure that supports community health, well-being, and climate resilience in a carbon neutral future.